Young green leaves on a branch with sunlight in the background

 Our bodies remember what our minds forget.

-And meaning often arrives not through effort, but through attention.
+And meaning often arrives not through effort, but through presence.

 “All models are wrong, but some are useful.”

-I hold these perspectives in that spirit—not as explanations that replace experience, but as ways of appreciating the depth and intelligence already at work.
+Not as explanations that replace experience, but as ways of appreciating the living intelligence that becomes available when we slow down and listen.

 1. Aliveness responds to attention and safety